 The following is a sampling of our Community Engagement & Service-Learning programming:

-Sprout: The Des Moines Urban Youth Learning Garden is a community garden located on the corner of Drake’s campus, and is partnered with the Boys and Girls Club of Central Iowa (BGCCI).
+Sprout: The Des Moines Urban Youth Learning Garden is an educational garden and food forest located on Drake's campus at 30th and Carpenter, and is partnered with the Boys and Girls Club of Central Iowa (BGCCI).
+All are welcome to learn in and volunteer at the garden and food forest.

 Little Free Pantry Project goes by the motto of "take what you need, leave what you can."
 In partnership with the LEAD concentration and many others, two Little Free Pantries can be found on Drake's campus and another eight in the Drake Neighborhood.